 What does the Bible say about early morning prayer?

-3: 4-8 Beware and sorry that they do us good, when they commit us to pray to God, seriously.
+3: 4-8 Beware and sorry that they do us good, when they commit us to pray to God, sincerely.
 David had always found God willing to answer his prayers.
-Nothing can fix an abyss between the communication of God’s grace to us, and the operation of his grace in us; between his favor and our faith.
+Nothing can fix an abyss between the communication of God’s grace to us, and the operation of His grace in us; between His favor and our faith.

 It had always been very safe under divine protection.
 This applies to the common mercies of every night, for which we must give thanks every morning.
 Many find themselves down, and cannot sleep, through pain in the body, or anguish of the mind, or the continuous alarms of fear at night.
 But it seems that here instead of being meant the peace of mind of David, in the midst of his dangers.

 The Lord, by his grace and the comfort of his Spirit, made it easy for him.
 It is a great mercy, when we are in trouble, for our minds to stay on God.
 Behold the Son of David composing himself to his rest on the cross, that bed of sorrows; entrusting his spirit into the hands of the Father, in full confidence of a joyful resurrection.
 Look at this, oh Christian: may faith teach you to sleep, and how to die; while assuring you that as sleep is a short death, so death is just a longer sleep; God himself watches over you, in your bed, and in your grave.

 David’s faith became triumphant.
 He began the psalm of denunciations of the force and malice of his enemies; but he ends with rejoicing in the power and grace of his God, and now sees more with him than against him.
 Belongeth salvation unto the Lord; He has the power to save, the danger never so great.
 All who have the Lord for their God are assured of salvation; because he who is your God is the God of salvation.

 Verse of the day - December 5, 2020